SeanRogan/SeanRogan/README.md

-- 👋 Hi, I’m @SeanRogan
+# 👋 Hi, I’m @SeanRogan
-- 👀 I’m interested in web scraping, data mining and analysis, creating REST APIs and back end development, especially with Java.
+👀 I’m interested in data scraping/mining, AI and ML, and full stack web development.

-- 🌱 I’m currently learning ...Java, Springboot, SQL/MySQL/PostgreSQL, Python and JavaScript.
+## 🔧 Tools I Use

+## 💻 Languages

+-Java

+-Python

+-SQL

+-Javascript/Typescript

+## ⚙️ Frameworks

+-Spring

+-ReactJs

+-NextJs

-- 💞️ I’m looking to collaborate on any projects where i can learn new things!
+I’m looking to collaborate on any projects where i can learn new things
-- 📫 How to reach me; Srogan88@gmail.com - put "GitHubCollab" in the subject line so i know to open it.

 <!---
 SeanRogan/SeanRogan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.